 - distribute content as negotiated with a community in accordance with the Access Policy

 - provide access in accordance with community agreements

 - notify communities of significant changes to content, e.g. format migration

-- if the OSU libraries cease to support the Knowledge Bank, return collections to existing communities and transfer to OSU archives collection of communities that cease to exist
+- if the OSU Libraries cease to support the Knowledge Bank, return collections to existing communities and transfer to OSU archives collections of communities that cease to exist

 - maintain appropriate technology infrastructure and security

 - comply with university policy on issues which affect the Knowledge Bank